trimstray/nginx-admins-handbook/doc/RULES.md

   > For me, this rule making it easier to debug and maintain.
 It also prevents multiple TLS configurations on the same listening address.

-  > You should use one SSL config for sharing a single IP address between several HTTPS servers (e.g. protocols, ciphers, curves).
+  > You should use one SSL config for sharing a single IP address between several HTTPS configurations (e.g. protocols, ciphers, curves).
 It's to prevent mistakes and configuration mismatch.

   > Using a common TLS configuration (stored in one file and added using the include directive) for all `server` contexts prevents strange behaviors.
 I think no better cure for a possible configuration clutter.